Arrieta, Harper, Machado, Britton get big-money deals | FOX Sports

 Machado, the Orioles’ slugging third baseman and Gold Glove winner, got $11.5 million, while Britton, who led the AL in saves, accepted $11.4 million.
 Like Harper, both can become free agents after two more seasons.

-Colorado Gold Glove third baseman Nolan Arenado agreed to a $29.5 million, two-year contract, one of just two multiyear deals among the 118 players who settled Friday.
-Third baseman Yangervis Solarte agreed to a two-year deal with San Diego, which was closing in on a long-term agreement with first baseman Wil Myers.
+Colorado Gold Glove third baseman Nolan Arenado agreed to a $29.5 million, two-year contract, one of just two multiyear deals among the 119 players who settled Friday.
+Third baseman Yangervis Solarte agreed to a $7.5 million, two-year contract with San Diego, which hopes to finalize a long-term agreement with first baseman Wil Myers next week.

 Only a handful of players are likely to go before three-person arbitration panels next month.
 Players won three of four hearings last year, their first winning record since 2011.
 Management has a 302-224 advantage since arbitration started in 1974.